UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 * You need network connectivity between the VM on which you want to enable replication,   and the machine running the process server (by default this is the configuration server VM).
 * You need an account with admin rights (domain or local) on the machine for which you enable replication.
   * You specify this account when you set up Site Recovery.
 Then the process server uses this account to install the Mobility service when replication is enabled.
-  * This account will only be used by Site Recovery for the push installation, and to update the Mobility service.
+  * This account will only be used by Site Recovery for the push installation and to update the Mobility service.
   * If you're not using a domain account, you need to disable Remote User Access control on the VM:
     1. In the registry, create DWORD value LocalAccountTokenFilterPolicy under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System.
     2. Set the value to 1.
-    3. To do this at the command prompt, type the following: REG ADD HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /v LocalAccountTokenFilterPolicy /t REG_DWORD /d 1.
+    3. To do this at the command prompt, type the following: `REG ADD HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /v LocalAccountTokenFilterPolicy /t REG_DWORD /d 1.`
 * In the Windows Firewall on the VM you want to replicate, allow File and Printer Sharing, and WMI.
     1. To do this, run wf.msc to open the Windows Firewall console.
     2. Right click Inbound Rules > New Rule.
 Select Predefined, and choose File and Printer sharing from the list.